PhenyoEstherRasekedi/Data-Analysis-Capstone-Project-2/README.md

 ### Exploratory Data Analysis

-EDA involved exploring the sales sata to answer key questions, such as:
+EDA involved exploring the survey results to answer key questions, such as:

-- W
+- Which areas are passengers most unsatisfied with?
+- Does the passenger demographic indicate certain age groups or gender are more unsatisfied than the other?
+- Which key areas need improvement for each ticket class?
+- Does reason for travelling influence satisfaction? does it indicate a bias in the results.
+- Which key areas were first time travellers most unsatisfied with?